arleigh418/AES256-Database-Information-Protection-Project/README.md

 4. Run generate_key.py, to get a new key.
 5. conn,cursor = check_encrype('Any_string_you_define') -> in the code which you wanna connect DB.
 ### Important !
 In Control.txt please be sure to keep the last backslash , like D:\test\AES256\
 ### How to use it in your main code?
 It's so easy !
-Just like example.py
+Just like example.py, and I suggest you follow the same architecture like example.py.

 # Introcution
 1. This project focus on protect server name,user id,password and db name by using AES256 encrype DB information.